SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 - many target cells, mild sicling and 50% S 50% C

 ---
-thalassemia - normal hb is produced but not in good quantities a-thalassemias affected alpha - alpha globin reduction problem
+thalassemia - normal hb is produced but not in good quantities; **pathologic RBC seen with it: Target cells = codocytes = due to blebbing of RBC membrane** a-thalassemias affected alpha - alpha globin reduction problem
 - 16 chromosome, each has 2 gene copies, so we have total of 4 gene copies
 - usually due to deletions - excess unpaired chains - higher amount of deletions - more severe